Knoxville Drug Addiction Treatment Center

 - If the person continues to refuse to acknowledge an obvious problem, consider staging an intervention with professional help.

-Is Drug Treatment Covered By Insurance?
+Is Drug Rehab Covered by Insurance?

 In many cases, yes.
 Tennessee Wellness Center is proud to work with wide range of major insurance providers to ensure you get the treatment you need at an affordable cost.
 Reach out to our admissions team today to confirm if your insurance plan is accepted.